FullBlackWolf/TOGGLE/_posts/2025-05-01-Mature-Ferroptosis.md

   testAB.integrated,
   from = "seurat",
   to = "anndata",
-  outFile = "Cells from Group R2-2 and Group R2-3.h5ad"
+  outFile = "Group R2-2 R2-3.h5ad"
 )
 ```
+Save variable table as `Round2.Rdata` to continue.
+OR: Do not close R to ensure the subsequent programs can run.

 --------------------------------------------